nguyendviet/mobile-notes/cloudformation/README.md

 ## Step 5: Try the app online
 - Go to YOUR-APP-URL that you got from the Outputs of your root stack template.
-- Now you can create another account or login (if you have already created one from your local host) and see the notes you've written (if you have done so) that are pulled from `DynamoDB`.
+- Now you can create another account or login (if you have already created one from your local host) and see your notes (if you have done so) pulled from `DynamoDB`.

 ## Step 6: Get better at it
 - Use [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) to develop your Serverless app.